AresMUSH/aresmush.com/fs3/fs3-3/combat-mechanics.md

 Another example:  This time Gray is attacking Britt.
 He has a rifle and she has her staff.
 Even though Britt has a melee weapon, she doesn't get to use it against a firearm.
 She defends with the base defense skill (typically Reflexes).
 He also uses the base defense skill when she attacks him back.

 The default "Defense" skill is Reflexes by default--an attribute rather than an actual skill.
 This is because there really isn't a skill to dodging bullets or shrapnel.
-The Reflexes roll is mostly just a randomizer.
+By using an attribute, the number of dice is lower and the Reflexes roll is mostly just a randomizer.

 Note: No matter which passenger in a vehicle is targeted, the defense roll is always based on the *pilot's* piloting skill.